Danabaji/DAS-Project-Documentation/README.md

 ### Data Source
 The primary source of Data used here is Data Sale.csv, and this is an open-source dataset that can be freely downloaded from an open-source online site such as Kaggle or FRED or any other data repository site.

+### Tools used
+- Ms Excel for data cleaning [Download Here](https://www.microsoft.com/en/microsoft-365/excel?market=af)
+   - For Data Collection
+   - For Data Cleaning
+     1. Data Manipulation
+     2. Data Munching
+- SQL Server (For Querying and Analysis)
+- Power BI (For creating a report)
+- Ms PowerPoint (For Presentation)